rhelgason/MovieRecommender/README.md

   <img src="https://github.com/rhelgason/MovieRecommender/blob/master/img/cosine_similarity_function.PNG" alt="cosine similarity function"/>
 </p>

-In the (very common) scenario that two users have not rated any of the same movies or two movies have not veen rated by any of the same users, the similarity matrix is simply given the "N/A" value.
+In the (very common) scenario that two users have not rated any of the same movies or two movies have not been rated by any of the same users, the similarity matrix is simply given the "N/A" value.
 This implies that the users or movies have no discernable relation and should not be considered in recommendations.
-A similar edge case that I have to handle was the situation in which users or movies overlapped on only one value.
+A similar edge case that I had to handle was the situation in which users or movies overlapped on only one value.
 Although Euclidean distance can handle situations like this, cosine similarity does not deal as well because the angle between these two vectors will always be zero, no matter how different the rating was.
 To overcome this, I defined a simple function that inspected the single rating as a normalized Euclidean distance.

 The similarity matrices do not scale well with either time or space complexity.
 Assuming that calculating the cosine similarity between two vectors is done in linear time, the time and space complexity are both O(m<sup>2</sup> + n<sup>2</sup>).
 It's likely that both of these can be reduced from the current implementation, but this has not been fully explored yet.
 The following is an example of a similarity matrix between 10 users: